QuantConnect/Lean.Brokerages.Coinbase/README.md

 If you select Polygon Data Feed, see [Polygon](https://www.quantconnect.com/docs/v2/lean-cli/live-trading/other-data-feeds/polygon) for set up instructions.

-1. View the result in the `<projectName>`/live/`<timestamp>` directory.
+1. View the result in the `<projectName>live<timestamp>` directory.
 Results are stored in real-time in JSON format.
-You can save results to a different directory by providing the --output `<path>` option in step 2.
+You can save results to a different directory by providing the `--output <path>` option in step 2.

-If you already have a live environment configured in your [Lean configuration file](https://www.quantconnect.com/docs/v2/lean-cli/initialization/configuration#03-Lean-Configuration), you can skip the interactive wizard by providing the --environment `<value>` option in step 2.
-The value of this option must be the name of an environment which has live-mode set to true.
+If you already have a live environment configured in your [Lean configuration file](https://www.quantconnect.com/docs/v2/lean-cli/initialization/configuration#03-Lean-Configuration), you can skip the interactive wizard by providing the `--environment <value>` option in step 2.
+The value of this option must be the name of an environment which has `live-mode` set to true.

 ## Account Types